Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 The ceiling here is 20 feet high.
 Amber doors lead south to a hallway (area X18) and east to a shattered balcony (area X23).

-The table is real, but the torches, the feast, and the chairs are illusions created by a programmed illusion spell that triggers when a door to the room is opened.
+The table is real, but the torches, the feast, and the chairs are illusions created by a [[5.
+Mechanics/Spells/Programmed Illusion.md\|programmed illusion]] spell that triggers when a door to the room is opened.
 The illusion can be dispelled (DC 17).

 Hidden in plain sight amid the feast on the table is a green copper ewer embossed with images of dancing bears, elks, and wolves.
 The ewer, like the table, isn't illusory.
-A detect magic spell reveals an aura of transmutation magic around the ewer.
+A [[5.
+Mechanics/Spells/Detect Magic.md\|detect magic]] spell reveals an aura of transmutation magic around the ewer.
 If a character picks up the ewer, the illusions fade away (including the torches and their light), and seven [[5.
 Mechanics/Bestiary/Undead/Specter.md\|specters]] materialize and attack whoever has the ewer.

 #### Treasure